Death From Anorexia: What Happens to the Body?

 There’s currently no official definition for “late-stage anorexia,” though people who have long struggled with the condition are sometimes described as having “severe and enduring anorexia nervosa.”

 Regardless, the condition takes a physical toll after any amount of time.
-When the body doesn’t receive enough energy from food to sustain itself, it will begin breaking down its own tissues and shutting down certain functions to compensate.
-This could look like: [1]
+When the body doesn’t receive enough energy and nutrients from food to sustain itself, it will begin breaking down its own tissues and shutting down certain functions to compensate.
+In addition to common eating disorder symptoms, this could look like:1

 • Blotchy or yellow skin